Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The term “home theater” gets bandied about by every manufacturer of a HDTV or Blu-ray player or audio system.
+The term “home theater” gets bandied about by every manufacturer of an HDTV or Blu-ray player or audio system.
 To most of them, a home theater means a compilation of devices that work together to create a theater-like environment for video and audio.
 But for those without dedicated areas for watching (even fewer these days than just a few years ago), what constitutes a home theater is simpler: it’s a large HDTV at one end of the room, with themselves at the other.
 Is it any wonder then that so much is being made of the “viewing” experience to potential HDTV buyers, or that audio is played as being more a part of the home theater “experience” in that you can get “enhanced” or “simulated” surround as part of the purchase?
-With the end result being touted that once you’ve used up the space for that HDTV, that’s the end of your worries for a “home theater.”
+The result is touted that once you’ve used up the space for that HDTV, that’s the end of your worries for a “home theater.”
 Speaking of the viewing experience, see how the best soundbar can increase your enjoyment.

-Truth is, though, that while the size of the HDTV has increased, the built-in speakers have decreased: just compare those found on one of today’s flat-panels with its tube-based counterpart from what seems eons ago.
+Truth is, though, that while the size of the HDTV has increased, the built-in speakers have decreased: just compare those found on one of today’s flat panels with its tube-based counterpart from what seems eons ago.
 And while the level of sophistication from the digital amplification is impressive, the level of audio being outputted rarely is.
-But with space being a real issue for many, “what’s a Mother to do?,” as the old advert used to say.
+But with space being a real issue for many, “what’s a Mother to do?”, as the old advert used to say.
 Get external speakers?
 You could get external speakers, like the Bose Companion 2 Series iii Multimedia and the Elegiant SR300.
 Though, these are often used as computer speakers.

 So the first thing we’ll do is connect it up to the HDTV in the bedroom.
 Since the Z-BASE 220 is the smallest of this new line ZVOX Audio makes, it can’t fit beneath the 60-inch HDTV as a base (it could have if the TV had been a 32-inch or smaller model), but it can certainly take over the space that the DVD player is occupying: being hardly used anymore in favor of the Blu-ray player.
 A couple of connections have to be made and they’re simple to do for just about anyone who has some patience and, in this case, a flashlight for illuminating dark areas.